Ni-zav/obsidian-gym/README.md

 - [ ] Add few more workout templates
 - [ ] Add some basic/general muscle groups
 - [ ] Add Workout Program Feature (but I don't know what is program yet) (might not be needed for simple and streamlined system)
+- [ ] if possible, add full body visualization of each exercises done and soreness/muscle area (simulate rest periods and recovery)

 ## License